Global Sources invites buyers worldwide to explore Vietnam's must-attend sourcing expo

 WATCH THE VIDEO TO SEE THE FULL SHOWCASE

-Building on the resounding success of the 2023 edition, which attracted 12,000 overseas buyers, including industry giants like El Corte Inglés, Decathlon, H&M, and Marks & Spencer, Global Sourcing Fair Vietnam has established itself as a go-to destination for industry leaders seeking top-tier suppliers.
-This year, the event has already garnered pre-registrations from prominent names such as Staples, Gap, Unilever, and others, eagerly anticipating the opportunity to source new products and prepare for the upcoming seasons in 2025.
+Building on the resounding success of the 2023 edition, which drew 12,000 overseas buyers, including industry giants like Walmart, Target, Nike, Williams Sonoma and Home Depot, Global Sourcing Fair Vietnam has established itself as a go-to destination for industry leaders seeking top-tier suppliers.
+This year, the event has already garnered pre-registrations from notable names such as Wayfair, Staples, Gap, Unilever, and others, all eagerly anticipating the opportunity to source new products and prepare for the upcoming seasons of 2025.

 About Global Sources